LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/kind.md

 Usd ships with these kinds by default, to register your own kinds, see the below examples for more details:
 - `model`: The base kind for all model kinds, don't use it directly.
     - `group`: A group of model prims.
-        -`assembly`: A collection of model prims, typically used for sets/a assembled collection of models or environments.
+        - `assembly`: A collection of model prims, typically used for sets/a assembled collection of models or environments.
     - `component`: A sub-kind of 'model' that has no other child prims of type 'model'
 - `subcomponent`: An important subhierarchy of an component.